skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 with larger datasets, the more advanced modeling techniques needed for such complex data — but that's not going to be sufficient.

-Specifically, right
-now we have no guarantee that the stats we're seeing are accurate.
+Specifically, with so little publicly available information about them, right now we have no guarantee that the Next Gen Stats we do manage to see are accurate.
 Take the [Next Gen Stats commercial starring running back Christian McCaffrey](https://www.youtube.com/watch?v=bGqoSBSh1hA&feature=emb_title).
 At one point the
 commercial shows McCaffrey looking at what appears to be a clear path to the end zone,